Spring 1978: Sanborn Regional High School — Kingston, New Hampshire

 Nancy’s little brother, Jimmy, had since grown up and joined the United States Army.
 He taught his big sister some self-defense moves, and though Nancy never had any occassion to use them, from then on, she remained confident that she could take a man’s life if she needed to; Jim Champion had joined an elite special forces unit while in the Army, the Green Berets.
 Their exploits were the stuff of battlefield legend, the unit having acted with deadly precision in conflicts from Vietnam to Central America.
 “I don’t know if there is a name for the kind of training the Green Berets get,” Nancy would explain, “they are simply trained to kill.”

 In June of 1986, Nancy’s father Donald passed away.
-His widow, Dorothy, stayed on at the farm — now its sole owner, and sharing it with the rest of the Champion tribe.
+His widow, Dorothy, stayed on at the farm — now its sole owner.

 Nancy’s mother sectioned off the westernmost 2.5 acres of the Depot Road lot, dividing the heirloom territory in two.
 Dorothy granted that portion to the Lanzas, and the soon-to-be parents quickly began construction on what would be their family home.
 It was to be a 3-bedroom, 2.5-bath Cape Cod-style house, with a steeply-slanted roof and an expansive front deck that wrapped around to face the now-reduced Champion homestead to the east, and the rolling hills of New Hampshire wilderness to the north.
 Their home was finished early in 1988, in time for the arrival, that April, of the Lanza family’s first-born son.